vsphere-tmm/Supervisor-Services/README.md

 1. Log in to [support.broadcom.com](https://support.broadcom.com)

-2. Select `Enterprise Software` on the left hand side navigation.
+2. Select `Software` on the left hand side navigation, and click on `Enterprise Software`, then click on `My Downloads`.

 <img src="main.png" width="750" height="300"  title="Home" id="home">

 3. All services are entitled under VCF or legacy SKUs and can be downloaded directly from `My Downloads`.
-Select `My Downloads` on the left hand side navigation and search for `vSphere Supervisor Services`.
+Search for `vSphere Supervisor Services` under `My Downloads`.

 <img src="vcf-entitlement.png" width="750" height="300"  title="Home" id="home">

 4. If you are looking to download VMware Private AI Services, go to `My Downloads` and then search for `VMware Private AI Services`.

 5. Next navigate to the service of choice and version you are looking to install.
+#### Please check [Interoperability Matrix](https://interopmatrix.broadcom.com/Interoperability) to find out which service version is compatible with which Supervisor version.

 6. To download files, first you need to click `Terms and Conditions` to activate the checkbox.